Medical expert of the article

 - peripheral.

-Central cyanosis develops in the pathology of the respiratory system or with certain congenital heart defects and manifests itself in hypoxemic hypoxia.
+Central cyanosis develops in respiratory pathology or in some congenital heart defects and manifests itself in hypoxemic hypoxia.
 Peripheral cyanosis is a consequence of hemodynamic problems (ischemic hypoxia).
-Cyanosis is absent in patients with anemia, until the onset of severe hypoxemia.
+Cyanosis is absent in patients suffering from anemia, until severe hypoxemia occurs.

-A general clinico-laboratory evaluation is needed, as the degree of respiratory distress does not always correlate with the degree of oxygenation and alveolar ventilation.
-In connection with the various manifestations of acute respiratory failure in children there are certain difficulties in diagnosis.
-For clinical and laboratory diagnosis of acute respiratory failure, its timely and correct evaluation is necessary.
+A general clinical and laboratory assessment is necessary, since the degree of respiratory distress does not always correlate with the degree of oxygenation and alveolar ventilation.
+Due to the various manifestations of acute respiratory failure in children, certain difficulties arise in diagnosis.
+For clinical and laboratory diagnosis of the development of acute respiratory failure, its timely and correct assessment is necessary.

-The main criteria for diagnosis of acute respiratory failure in children
+Main criteria for the diagnosis of acute respiratory failure in children

 Clinical |